yunusemrejr/yunusemrejr/README.md

 Machine listens to data, data listens to machine, I just observe their little game.

 __Hi!
-I'm Yunus Emre Vurgun, a software developer and your average IT guy specializing in web and industrial stuff.__
+I'm Yunus Emre Vurgun, an IT specialist and software developer specializing in software design, industrail applications, security, software architecture and some similar stuff.

 __
 **Reach me at:** yunus@yunusemrevurgun.com